ec-builds/enterprise-homelab/projects/virtualization-lab/proxmox-host-build.md

 ## Networking

-The physical Ethernet interface is connected to the Proxmox Linux bridge:
+The physical Ethernet interface was attached to the Proxmox Linux bridge `vmbr0`, which provides connectivity for host management and virtual workloads.

 ```text
 Physical Network